ioBroker/ioBroker.docs/docs/en/admin/settings.md

 ``web.0 (24704) Cannot create webserver: Error: error:0909006C:PEM routines:get_name:no start line``

-You can check access by logging in to the server as user root, then switching to the iobroker user and listing the certificate file:
+You can check the access if you log in to the server as user root, then switch to the iobroker user and list the certificate file:

 ``su iobroker``